Albany Bell Castle: Construction

 The factory was designed by Alexander Cameron, styled on the Ghirardelli Chocolate factory that Bell had seen in San Francisco, and the Australian Federation style.
 It was built in two stages, the first being completed in 1914, including the north wing—a single-storey bakehouse with an oven protruding from it, heated by fire boxes in the cellar.
-The south wing was of two storeys, the ground floor housing freezer rooms cooled by compressed-gas engines.
-The second-stage central section was completed in 1919—including a basement with double-brick cavity walls which provided ideal conditions for the dipping of chocolates.
+The south wing was of two storeys, the first floor housing freezer rooms cooled by compressed-gas engines.
+The second-stage central section was completed in 1919—including a basement with double-brick cavity walls, which provided ideal conditions for the dipping of chocolates.

 The company

 Albany Bell Ltd employed over 400 people in its factory and tearooms.
 All received two weeks' paid annual leave, long before any employment awards required it.
 Additionally, employees in Kalgoorlie received rail fares and seaside accommodation for the two weeks; Perth employees received travel expenses enabling them to travel up to 150 mi.
 During 1925, Bell as chairman of the Master Caterers Association became involved in a strike lasting for almost a month.
 Discouraged by further strikes, rising costs and competition, Bell sold the company and factory in 1928.

 The factory then changed hands many times, becoming a chicken hatchery and, later, a reserve building for WA Newspapers Ltd during World War II when there were concerns that the paper's St Georges Terrace building might be bombed.
 Several editions of the Daily News were printed there.
-After the war it became the offices of the Department of Transport and the Civil Aviation Authority.
+After the war, it became the offices of the Department of Transport and the Civil Aviation Authority.
 Later, the Royal W.A.
 Institute for the Blind occupied it, establishing its Blind School and providing housing for the children who attended.
 When the building again became vacant in the 1970s, it was used for rehearsals by the West Australian Opera.
 In November 1992, the property was assessed under the Heritage Council criteria adopted in 1991, and listed on the interim register.
 It was eventually resold and developed into apartment accommodation, retaining the external structure and gardens.